Becca-Oseyi/Amazon-Case-Study/README.md

 SQL server for querying and analysis

-Power BI for creating a report

-MS Powerpoint for presentation
+Pivit tables

-### Data Cleaning and Preparation
+Data cleaning and visualization

-### Data Analysis